eduardocruzpalacios/oop-design-patterns-java/README.md

 There is a class called *AnyObject* that is repeated along packages despite DRY (Don't Repeat Yourself) programming principle so as to facilitate the comprehension of a given pattern by the only means of the code belonging to its package.
 When this class appears, it means it could be substituted by any other class.
 ## Design Patterns
 ### Creational patterns
-#### Singleton
+#### Abstract factory
-DEFINITION: Ensure a class only has one instance, and provide a global point of access to it.
+DEFINITION: Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

 Participants:
-- Singleton: EarlySingleton (AnyObject), LazySingleton (AnyObject)
-- Model: AnyObject
+- AbstractFactory: FurnitureFactory

-Variants: *Early instantiation* and *Lazy instantiation*.
-#### Prototype
-DEFINITION: Specify the kinds of objects to create using a prototypical instance, and create new objects by coping this prototype.

-Participants:
-- Client:
+- ConcreteFactory: LivingRoomFurnitureFactory, OfficeFurnitureFactory
-  - Graphic::getRepresentation
+- ConcreteFactorySingleton: LivingRoomFurnitureFactorySingleton, OfficeFurnitureFactorySingleton
-  - GraphicTool (Graphic)
+- ProductFamily1:
-- Prototype: interface MusicalNotePrototype extends Graphic
+  - interface Table
+    - LivingRoomTable
+    - OfficeTable
-- ConcretePrototype:
+- ProductFamily2:
-  - HalfNotePrototypeDeepCopy
+  - interface Chair
-  - HalfNotePrototypeShadowCopy
+    - LivingRoomChair
-- Model: Representation
+    - OfficeChair

-ConcretePrototype classes expose clone method to create a new object of their class by cloning a prototypical instance.

-Variants: *Deep copy* and *Shadow copy* clone techniques.
 #### Builder
 DEFINITION: Separate the construction of a complex object from its representation so that the same construction process can create different representations.